schatto1/sas-crlf-remover/README.md

 ### Installing

-Simply insert the code snippet into your SAS code that imports the CSV file into SAS as a dataset.
+Simply copy and insert the code snippet into your SAS code that imports the CSV file into SAS as a dataset.
 Make sure to modify the filename or the macro that points SAS to your CSV file.

 ## Built With